umasubra/ExcelJsDocumentation/resources/worksheetcollection.md

 ### getItemAt(index: number)

-Get Worksheet object properties based on its position in the items[] array.
+Gets a worksheet object based on its position in the items[] array.

 #### Syntax
 ```js